-In 2018, Catholic Extension launched an initiative inviting priests from urban/suburband parishes to visit faith communities in poorer mission dioceses across the U.S.
+In 2018, Catholic Extension launched an initiative inviting priests from urban/suburban parishes to visit faith communities in poorer mission dioceses across the U.S.

-Funded by a grant from Lilly Endowment Inc., this program sends pastors out in mission for two to three days.
+Funded by a grant from Lilly Endowment Inc., this program sends pastors out to mission areas for two to three days.